 Hi, I thought I’d introduce myself so you don’t have to try to figure it all out if, like me, you’re nosey and/or would just like to know a little bit about the person whose blog you’re reading.
 Thanks so much for reading it, by the way!

 My name is Catherine (or Cat) and I am married to Mike.
 Together we have four children.
-As I write this (October ’16) my daughter Miriam is soon to turn seven.
-Next we have Ezra, aged five, and then Zach who is now three.
-And finally, baby Martha is just 6 months old.
-Here is a picture of the six of us – as you will know, it’s hard to get a decent photo when children are involved.
+As I update this (November ’17) my daughter Miriam has just turned eight.
+Next we have Ezra, aged six, and then Zach who is now four.
+And finally, baby Martha is 19 months old.
+Here is a picture of the six of us from about a year ago – as you will know, it’s hard to get a decent photo when children are involved.
 We also all (besides Martha) needed haircuts – oh well!

 We live in central London – in what Transport for London calls Zone One.
 Incidentally, if you yourself live in a suburb, or the countryside, or on an oil rig somewhere in the Atlantic, then please don’t be put off by the title of my blog!
 Mum in Zone One is one way to describe me and my circumstances, but I’m hoping that my comments will be relevant to you wherever you are.

 I also think that the connotations of living in Zone One can be quite similar to those of being a parent (particularly of young children):

 - People often think you’re a bit crazy for doing it

 - It’s likely that anything else in the future will feel like peace and quiet in comparison

 - You can feel alone even though you’re surrounded by people